hephaestus-ai/b/content/posts/sheaves_from_scratch.md

   2. *(Gluing)* A compatible family \$(s\_i\in\mathcal F(U\_i))\$ has a **unique** section \$s\in\mathcal F(U)\$ with \$\rho\_{U,U\_i}(s)=s\_i\$ for all \$i\$.
      {{< /mediabox >}}

 Up to this point open sets were our only actors.
-A presheaf adds content by letting each open carry a collection of “allowable data” and by telling us how to compare that data when one open sits inside another.
+A presheaf adds content by letting each open carry a collection of "allowable data" and by telling us how to compare that data when one open sits inside another.

 #### Definition of a Presheaf